-We expect to adopt an employee stock purchase plan prior to the completion of this offering.
+Effective upon the completion of our initial public offering, we adopted an employee stock purchase plan.
 The purpose of this plan is to provide a method whereby our employees and those of our eligible subsidiaries, if any, will have an opportunity to acquire a proprietary interest in our company through the purchase of shares of our common stock.

 General.
-The plan is intended to comply with the provisions of Section 423 of the U.S. Internal Revenue Code of 1986, as amended, generally referred to as the Code.
-The plan will allow eligible employees who elect to participate in the plan to make purchases of our common stock through payroll deductions at a price of 85% of the fair market value of our common stock on the first day or last day of each offering period, whichever is lower.
-Participants will be limited by the Code to a maximum of \$25,000 deducted from their compensation under the plan during any calendar year.
+The plan is an employee stock purchase plan that is intended to comply with the provisions of Section 423 of the U.S. Internal Revenue Code of 1986, as amended, generally referred to as the Code.
+The plan allows eligible employees who elect to participate in the plan to make purchases of our common stock through payroll deductions at a price of 85% of the fair market value of our common stock on the first day or last day of each offering period, whichever is lower.
+Any employee who, after purchasing common stock under the plan, would own 5% or more of the total combined voting power or value of all classes of common stock of our company or any of our subsidiaries will not be eligible to participate.
+Ownership of stock is determined in accordance with the provisions of Section 424(d) of the Code.
+In addition, an employee is not permitted in any calendar year to purchase common stock under the plan with a fair market value of more than \$25,000.

 Administration.
-The plan will be administered by our compensation committee, which will be authorized to decide questions of eligibility and to make rules and regulations for the administration and interpretation of the plan, subject to final authority of our board of directors.
-All determinations of the compensation committee with respect to the plan will be binding.
-The expenses of administering the plan will be borne by us.
+The plan is administered by our compensation committee, which is authorized to decide questions of eligibility and to make rules and regulations for the administration and interpretation of the plan, subject to final authority of our board of directors.
+All determinations of the compensation committee with respect to the plan that are approved by our board of directors are binding.
+The expenses of administering the plan are borne by us.

 Shares Available Under the Plan.
-Under the Plan, we will issue an aggregate of not more than 1,000,000 shares of our company's common stock.
-The maximum number of shares issuable under the plan will be subject to adjustment for any dividend, stock split or other relevant change in our capitalization.
+Under the plan, we will issue an aggregate of not more than 1,000,000 shares of our company's common stock.
+The maximum number of shares issuable under the plan is subject to adjustment for any dividend, stock split or other relevant change in our capitalization.

 Eligibility.
-With certain exceptions, all employees who have been employed by us or an eligible subsidiary, if any, for at least three months, are eligible to participate in the plan.
-The purchase of shares under the plan will be voluntary, and we cannot determine the number of shares to be purchased under the plan.
+With certain exceptions, all employees, including officers and directors, who have been employed by us or an eligible subsidiary, if any, for at least three months, are eligible to participate in the plan.
+The purchase of shares under the plan is voluntary, and we cannot now determine the number of shares to be purchased under the plan in the future by any person or group.

 Operation of the Stock Purchase Plan.
 Our common stock will be purchased under the plan through semi-annual offering periods.
-The first offering is expected to begin on September 1, 2002.
-Offering periods will begin on March 1 and September 1 of each year.

-A participant may elect to have up to 10% of his or her base pay withheld from his or her pay for this purpose.
-The price at which the participant may purchase shares will be the lower of (i) 85% of the last sale price of our common stock on the Nasdaq National Market on the first day of the offering period or (ii) 85% of such price on the last day of the offering period.
+The first offering began on September 1, 2002 and the second offering began on March 1, 2003.
+Subsequent offering periods will begin on March 1 and September 1 of each year.
+Under the plan, eligible employees may elect to withhold up to 10% of their base pay through payroll deductions for purchases of our common stock.
+The price at which an employee may purchase shares of our common stock is the lower of (i) 85% of the last sale price of a share of our common stock on the Nasdaq National Market on the first day of the offering period or (ii) 85% of such price on the last day of the offering period.